The Michigan Daily

 City Council Initiates Public Power Feasibility Study

-Last night, the Ann Arbor City Council unanimously adopted a resolution initiating a feasibility study for a municipal electric utility (muni).
+.
+City Council Initiates Public Power Feasibility Study Last night, the Ann Arbor City Council unanimously adopted a resolution initiating a feasibility study for a municipal electric utility (muni).
 This is a critical step towards placing the local electric grid under public control.
-Ann Arbor for Public Power, a nonprofit grassroots citizen group, has been leading the municipalization effort.
-“We applaud City Council,...
+Ann Arbor for Public Power, a nonprofit grassroots citizen group, has...

 On Tuesday, January 18, Ann Arbor for Public Power, a nonprofit citizen group working towards a municipal electric utility (muni), will stage a rally at 6pm in front of City Hall.
 The rally will be immediately prior to the City Council meeting at 7pm.
 On Council’s meeting agenda is a resolution beginning the process of...